 Yet additional changes were on the way in the form of two new directors – Robin Poole (2008-2013) and Michael Houman (2013-2016).
 In late 2016, Mike Roberts became the resident manager while Dr. Shirley Chandler oversaw both the position of director as well as President of the Board of Directors.

 Little did anyone know at the time, but a vast transformation started in 2018.
 It was during this time that Crossroads began to return to its original vision of being an all men’s transitional housing facility.
 Dr. Randy Benner became the President and acting director, assembling a new Board of Directors with eleven different churches represented.
-The change continued as Caleb Davis became our director from 2019 to 2020.
-Under Mr. Davis’ supervision, there has been a greater emphasis placed on mentoring and making disciples of these men.
+That Fall, Caleb Davis became the Director and put a greater emphasis on Discipleship.
+After two years, Sean Casteel became the Associate Director in October while Mark Harrell joined the staff as the Director of Peer Review.